 Bay Biosciences provides high-quality, fresh frozen biopsy tissue samples.
-FFPE tissue blocks with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with head and neck cancer.
+Specifically, FFPE tissue blocks come with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC).
+In addition, bio-fluids are collected from unique patients diagnosed with head and neck cancer.

-Fresh frozen tissue and matched biofluid samples are collected from unique patients diagnosed with head and neck cancer.
+Moreover, fresh frozen tissue and matched bio-fluid samples are collected from unique patients diagnosed with head and neck cancer.

-Samples are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+Furthermore, samples are provided to a valued pharmaceutical customer for research, diagnostics, discovery, and drug development.

 Head and Neck Cancer Overview